arkosarker07/FastSync/README.md

 ## Features

-- Clipboard sync both ways
+- Clipboard sync both ways.
+- Clipbaord history.
 - Send and receive files both ways
 - Browse phone files from PC and pc files from phone
 - You can view images,videos,pdfs,music of other connected device